govuk-one-login/mobile-ios-one-login-app/docs/how-to/required-software.md

 </div>

 A dialog will be presented showing which additional simulators and SDKs you want to install.
-Check the box for iOS, watchOS and tvOS can remain unchecked:
+Check the box for iOS (watchOS and tvOS can remain unchecked):

 <div class="filter: drop-shadow(0px 0px 20px rgba(0, 0, 0, 0.3)); margin: 60px 0; width: 100%; max-width: 800px; margin-left: auto; margin-right: auto;">